szhcoco/Investigation-on-Cheese-and-Calories/_site/README.md

   frameborder="0"
 ></iframe>

  We can see that both distributions skew to the left, but the peak of distribution of calories without cheese is on the left of the distribution with cheese, indicating that calories of recipes with cheese may be higher than calories of those without cheese.
 We will further investigate in later sections on whether having cheese in recipes tend to have higher calories.

+<iframe
+  src="assets/fig_scatter_subplots.html"
+  width="900"
+  height="500"
+  frameborder="0"
+></iframe>

+Then we want to examine the relationship between calories and nutritions.
+The above scatter plot is consisted of six subplots, each showing the relationship betwee calories and one nutrition `[total_fat, sugar, sodium, protein, saturated_fat, carbonhydrates]`.
+Except for the scatter plot with sodium, all the other five display a positive correlated relationship.
+It implies the role that the nutritions might play in prediction calories.

 ### Grouping and Aggregates
 An interesting aggregate that we find is shown in the pivot table below.